sethmlarson/sethmlarson.dev/app/markdown/2025-12-22/pep-770-sbom-data-from-pypi-fedora-and-redhat.md

 to generate an SBOM during the `auditwheel repair` command.
-Now in [Auditwheel v6.5.0](https://github.com/pypa/auditwheel/releases/tag/6.5.0) which was released in early November, Auditwheel will [now automatically generate SBOM data](https://github.com/pypa/auditwheel/pull/577) and include the SBOM in the PEP 770 specified location (`.dist-info/sboms/auditwheel.cdx.json`).
+Now in [Auditwheel v6.5.0](https://github.com/pypa/auditwheel/releases/tag/6.5.0) which was released in early November, Auditwheel will [now automatically generate SBOM data](https://github.com/pypa/auditwheel/pull/577) and include the SBOM in the wheel following PEP 770.

-The manylinux images [adopted the new auditwheel version](https://github.com/pypa/manylinux/commit/e72d93b28c29e08d5a1fb5425b33f08b150dc591) soon after publication.
+The manylinux container images [adopted the new auditwheel version](https://github.com/pypa/manylinux/commit/e72d93b28c29e08d5a1fb5425b33f08b150dc591) soon after publication.
 These images are used by common Python wheel building platforms like [cibuildwheel](https://github.com/pypa/cibuildwheel) and [multibuild](https://github.com/multi-build/multibuild).
 Because this functionality was enabled by default we can look at Python wheel data and determine how many packages already supply PEP 770 SBOM data: